Romejanic/slasher/docs/guides/djs-14-upgrade.md

     - `client.on("ready", ...)` -> `client.on(Events.ClientReady, ...)`
     - `client.on("guildDelete", ...)` -> `client.on(Events.GuildDelete, ...)`
     - `client.on("reactionAdd", ...)` -> `client.on(Events.ReactionAdd, ...)`
-- Most constants are replaced with enums and constants.
+- Most constant values are replaced with enums and constants.
 Similar to command permissions they are also now all defined in `PascalCase` rather than `SCREAMING_SNAKE_CASE`.
 There are a few different ones to be aware of, such as:
     - Permissions: `PermissionFlagBits`
     - Intents: `IntentFlagBits`
     - Partials: `Partials`